 Reform Movements and the End of an Era

-By the early 20th century, progressive reform movements across the United States began targeting red-light districts, impacting places like Miss Laura's.
-Increased enforcement and shifting social attitudes eventually led to the closure of many of Denver’s brothels, including establishments like the Palace of Mirrors.
+By the early 20th century, progressive reform movements across the United States began targeting red-light districts.
+Increased enforcement and shifting social attitudes eventually led to the closure of many of Denver's brothels, including establishments like the Palace of Mirrors.

 While the original building no longer operates as a brothel, the legacy of Denver's Market Street district remains an important chapter in the city's history.